nettrom/SDoC-Baseline-Metrics-Redux/T186575/README.md

 ![](file_deletion_time/figures/time-to-deletion.png)

 I aslo reviewed the proportion of files deleted under month after uploaded.
 About 53% of all the deleted files were deleted within one month of the upload date.
 Most video, audio, and office type files are deleted within 1 month after they are uploaded.
-Most newly uploaded files in the month of January 2011 (that were eventually deleted) were deleted within the same month.
+After 2012, more deleted files are deleted within 1 month of their upload date while before 2012 more deleted files were deleted after 1 month of their upload date.

 ![](file_deletion_time/figures/monthly_uploads_deletions.png)